-But these dry parts of the park hold a quite different array of wildlife:
+But the dry parts of the park hold a different array of wildlife:

 Oriental Garden Lizard (Calotes versicolor)